 - Supplementary Planning Documents (SPDs) these are non-statutory documents which will supplement policies and proposals in the Local Plan.
 They will need to be in conformity with the Local Plan. - Neighbourhood Plans The Localism Act 2011 introduced provision to allow communities to set out their own policies in relation to use and development of land in their areas through Neighbourhood Plans.
 The Council have a duty assist to these communities, however they are produced by the community themselves and so it is not appropriate for this document to specify when they will be produced. - Community Infrastructure Levy The Community Infrastructure Levy (CIL) is a mechanism for raising funds from new development to contribute towards essential infrastructure.
-The Council formally introduced its CIL in February 2017. - Statement of Community Involvement sets out how the public will be consulted as part of the Local Plan review process, a new version of this is to be consulted on in February 2017. - Authority Monitoring Report considers how the authority is implementing their planning policies and the progress in terms of producing the planning documents.
+The Council formally introduced its CIL in February 2017. - Statement of Community Involvement (SCI) sets out how the public will be consulted as part of the Local Plan review process.
+The latest version was adopted by the Borough Council in June 2017.

-- Local Development Scheme (this document). - Housing and Economic Land Availability Assessment This is an appraisal of the amount of land available for housing and economic development it is required in order to assess the capacity of suitable land.
-Its purpose is to test whether there is sufficient land to meet the Full Objectively Assessed Need (FOAN) and identify where this may be located.
-The HELAA does not allocate land for development or determine whether a site should be given planning permission for development.
-This is the role of the Local Plan Site Assessment.
-However it is a key piece of supporting evidence for the Local Plan review. - There may be a need for additional documents to be produced, and any new documents or amendments to the current programme will require a change to the LDS. - 2.8 Sustainability Appraisal and Habitats Regulations Assessments In preparing the Local Plan review the documents will be subjected to a Sustainability Appraisal (which will also incorporate the requirements of the EU Directive 2001/42/EC on Strategic Environmental Assessments).
+- Authority Monitoring Report (AMR) considers how the authority is implementing their planning policies and the progress in terms of producing the planning documents. - Local Development Scheme (LDS) (this document). - There will of course be a whole host of supporting documents for the Local plan review. - There may be a need for additional documents to be produced, and any new planning documents or amendments to the current programme will require a change to the LDS. - 2.8 Sustainability Appraisal and Habitats Regulations Assessments In preparing the Local Plan review the documents will be subjected to a Sustainability Appraisal (which will also incorporate the requirements of the EU Directive 2001/42/EC on Strategic Environmental Assessments).
 The Sustainability Appraisal will help identify and evaluate what effects the document/ proposed plans are likely to have on social, economic and environmental conditions of an area, and help to ensure that the plan takes account of sustainable development objectives. - 2.9 The Sustainability Appraisal Scoping Report is the first step in this process and is followed by the sustainability appraisal of options as they develop.
 The document guides and informs the choices made as the document evolves and so forms an integral part of the preparation.
 A final Sustainability Report will be prepared and published alongside the submitted Local Plan review. - 2.10 Amendments were introduced in the UK Conservation (Habitats & etc.) Regulations 1994 in September 2006.
 These result in Appropriate Assessment under Article 6(3) and (4) of the Habitats Directive 92/43/EEC being required for all plans likely to have a significant effect on a European site.
-Habitats Regulations

-Assessments, including Appropriate Assessment as necessary, will be undertaken prior to submission of the Local Plan Review.
+Habitats Regulations Assessments, including Appropriate Assessment as necessary, will be undertaken prior to submission of the Local Plan review.